 Diagnose a Cockroach Bite

-Use the following list of common symptoms to determine whether or not you’ve received
+Use the following list of common symptoms to determine whether or not you’ve received a roach bite:

 - The bite is red and inflamed.

 - The bite is the size of — or a bit larger than — a mosquito bite.

 - The bite is on the hands or fingers, around the mouth, or even on the eyelid.

 - The skin of the affected area is itchy and irritated.